 Despite a decline in the heart disease mortality rate in Baltimore since 2000, city residents are still roughly 30 percent more likely to die from the disease than residents elsewhere in the state.
 St. Agnes has made amazing strides in preventing and treating this deadly condition through education and clinical program development.
-A community initiative centered on cardiovascular health awareness is blood pressure screenings provided at no cost at various locations in the service area.
-During fiscal year 2009, over 2,600 screenings were performed at 13 locations.
+A community initiative centered on cardiovascular health awareness is blood pressure screenings, provided at no cost at various locations in the service area.
+During fiscal year 2010, over 2,290 screenings were performed at 14 locations.
 Screenings are provided on both an ongoing and one-time basis for participants.
-Participants identified as "at-risk" are provided prevention education for these participants has a positive impact on the rate of "at risk" screenings as evidenced in the table below.
-The results demonstrate that prevention and education provided through these screenings are effective tools in promoting cardiovascular health.
-St. Agnes plans on continuing these valuable screenings as part of its overall mission to address this community need.
+Participants identified as "at-risk" are provided prevention education and encouraged to return for on-going screenings.
+The on-going screenings and education for these participants has a positive impact on the rate of "at risk" screenings.
+Prevention and education provided through these screenings are effective tools in promoting cardiovascular health.
+Saint Agnes plans on continuing these valuable screenings as part of its overall mission to address this community need.

-FY 2009 Blood Pressure Screenings One-Time Screenings On-Going Screenings
+FY 2010 Blood Pressure Screening Count

-Total Screenings 1,080 1,413
+Total Screenings 2,290

-At Risk Screenings 250 12
+At Risk Screenings 200

-Rate of At Risk Screenings 23.1% 0.8%
+Rate of At Risk Screenings 8.7%